tektechnologies/Instructor-Prep/201/class-12.md

 - single not double quotes.
 - end of line last error. no empty line github red circle example

-- In pull request we can see the angry red cirlce saying we dont have an empty new line at end of file.
+- In pull request we can see the angry red circle saying we don't have an empty new line at end of file.
 - Most VCS want that new line at end of file.
 - which is the purpose of the new line, it is easier for the computer to see